open-quantum-safe/www/liboqs/security.md

 ## Reporting security bugs

-If you think you have found a security bug in OQS software, please send email to security@openquantumsafe.org or [submit a security disclosure on Github](https://github.com/open-quantum-safe/liboqs/security).
+If you think you have found a security bug in OQS software, please send email to security@openquantumsafe.org or submit a security disclosure on Github for [liboqs](https://github.com/open-quantum-safe/liboqs/security) or [oqs-provider](https://github.com/open-quantum-safe/oqs-provider/security).
 If you want to send an encrypted message, you can use [this PGP key](https://www.douglas.stebila.ca/about/contact/) to email dstebila@uwaterloo.ca.
 We do not run a bug bounty program.

 ## General principles